CKAY-9/CxTokens/README.md

 - tauction: Open the live auction house
 - ttop: See who has the most tokens
 - tsend: Send tokens to a player
+- tsell: Sell a container's (e.g. chests) contents all at once
 - treset: Reset your token profile
 - tlottery: Join the token lottery if its happening